Guild of Television Camera Professionals: Zerb

 Zerb is kept in the main catalogue of the British Library.

 GTC In Focus

 GTC In Focus is a published four times a year on the same terms as Zerb, with the content being more news based.
-GTC In Focus is currently edited by Roger Richards and contains reports on GTC Workshops and events and contributions from specialists in insurance, accountancy and mental health.
+GTC In Focus is currently edited by Roger Richards and contains reports on GTC Workshops and events, features on recent productions, reviews of equipment and contributions from specialists in insurance, accountancy and mental health.

 Zerb Mental Health Supplement

 In 2018 the GTC produced a special publication, the Zerb Mental Health Supplement to promote mental health awareness and wellbeing among freelancers.
-The second edition was published in 2020.
+The second edition was published in 2020 with a third edition planned for 2024.